A

 Parallel Execution

-Arkade’s ability to process transactions simultaneously across independent VTXO branches without coordination overhead, enabled by the DAG structure and UTXO-based model.
+Arkade’s ability to process transactions simultaneously across independent VTXO branches without coordination overhead, enabled by the DAG structure of the Virtual Mempool and the UTXO-based architecture.

 Pay-to-Taproot (P2TR)